-Atlanta lawyer Linda Klein, past president of the American Bar Association, said the denial sets a terrible precedent.
+Atlanta lawyer Linda Klein, past president of the American Bar Association.
+(EMILY JENKINS/ EJENKINS@AJC.COM)

 “Military spouses don’t relocate from one state to another by choice,” Klein said.
 “They relocate under orders of the U.S. military.
 They are sacrificing a lot for our country, so let’s meet them halfway and support our all-volunteer military.”

 Klein, former associate U.S. attorney general Joe Whitley and Sloane Perras, chief legal officer of the Krystal Co., are among a group of attorneys asking the Supreme Court to grant O'Neal her waiver.
 The state "should make it clear that we mean what we say when it comes to unsurpassed support for our service personnel and their families," they wrote.

 Perras wishes such waivers were available when her former husband was an Air Force pilot.
 Because of relocations, she worked eight different jobs between 2003 and 2009 and had to pass five different bar exams within three years after graduating from law school.